Water contamination underscores health safety. People consume ounces of water from a public source, and billions rely on tap water.

 We now know there are no safe levels of lead exposure.
 Even small amounts of lead can have serious developmental effects, particularly for young children and pregnant women.

-Pathogens are not the only health hazard lurking in drinking water.
+Pathogens are not the only health hazards in drinking water.
 Tap water can also contain lead, which is devastating to children’s developing brains.
-A deteriorating water system infrastructure built in the 19th century is the culprit; drinking water service pipes were often lined with lead.
+The culprit is a deteriorating water system infrastructure built in the 19th century, which often had lead-lined drinking water service pipes.

 Same Harm, Different Cities